bawanyadam/spf-420/README.md

 ## Run

-- Open `index.html` in any modern browser.
+- Serve the project through PHP (e.g. `php -S localhost:8000`) and visit `index.php` in a modern browser.
 - If prompted, allow location access.
 If you prefer not to, enter a city name and press "Check UV".

 ## How it works